Andrew Bayly: Adventurer

 Bayly had a long career in adventure racing, including competing in three Coast to Coast events, marathons and Ironman events.
 He is a mountaineer and has climbed Aoraki / Mount Cook, Mount Aspiring / Tititea, and four mountains in Antarctica, including Vinson Massif, the highest mountain in Antarctica.
 In the summer of 2012/13, he dragged a sled 112 km to the South Pole.
 In 2016, he and one of his children dragged sledges 120 km to the North Pole, raising $10,000 for the Kōkako Recovery Programme in the Hunua Ranges.

-In January 2019, Bayly and one of his children spent a month on a guided trek of 500 km across Jordan on camels, retracing the routes of Lawrence of Arabia when he worked with Arab forces during the First World War, as described in his book, Seven Pillars of Wisdom.
-Traveling and eating with some Bedouin, Bayly was able to confirm a number of the claims made by Lawrence.
+In January 2019, Bayly and one of his children spent a month on a guided trek of 500 km across Jordan on camels, retracing the routes of Lawrence of Arabia when he worked with Arab forces during the First World War, as described in his book, Seven Pillars of Wisdom. travelling and eating with some Bedouin, Bayly was able to confirm a number of the claims made by Lawrence.
 However, Bayly disputed Lawrence’s claim that he could ride his camels up to 80 to 120 miles a day.
 Taking into account the time involved in collecting firewood and cooking and time for prayers, Bayly’s experience was that a fully laden camel could ably cover up to 50 to 80 km in a day, but only for a few days at most.
 Bayly’s article about their experience was published in the T. E. Lawrence Society journal, August 2019 edition.

 In late December 2022, Bayly travelled to the northernmost province of Mongolia with one of his children to spend time with the Dukha people, one of the last groups of nomadic reindeer herders in the world.
 They spent two weeks living with a Dukha family, riding reindeer 20–30 km a day, herding the reindeer and protecting them from attacks by wolves.
 One of the aims of the trip was to raise awareness of the Dukha and the precarious nature of their lives.
 Climate change has adversely affected the terrain inhabited by the Dukha and has led to a decline in reindeer herds.
 Given the harsh realities of their life and the reducing herds, the Dukha are unlikely to continue their nomadic way of life, and the tradition is likely to die over the next couple of decades.
 Bayly engaged a New Zealand film producer and arranged for a Mongolian cameraman to accompany them to record the trip, with a view to making a documentary that will eventually be promoted overseas.

 In June 2024, Bayly participated in the NZ Cancer Society's Jump For Cancer 2024 campaign, jumping out of a plane at 16,000 feet and raising over $30,000 in donations.
 The campaign's funds support cancer patients and their families, from diagnosis through to post-treatment, and support cancer prevention policy and life-saving cancer research.